 • Topical Indian chrysanthemum extract

-While these alternative therapies could provide some benefits, you should always speak with a doctor before attempting to use alternative therapies.
+While these alternative therapies could provide some benefit, you should always speak with a doctor before attempting to use alternative therapies.

 Alcohol Addiction and Abuse